The Gaggia Classic Pro from 2020 onwards now has this dispersion plate (stainless steel) fitted as standard.

 Both stainless and brass dispersion plates will perform very similarly, and the material thermal properties outlined above will offer only a slight difference in performance.

-Many aftermarket and 3rd party brass and stainless dispersion plates are NOT identical to the Classic Pro stainless dispersion plate - and have either more holes, or smaller holes - which can cause water dispersion, channelling and other extraction issues.
+NOTE: Many aftermarket and 3rd party brass and stainless dispersion plates are NOT identical to the Classic Pro stainless dispersion plate - and have either more holes, or (usually) much smaller holes - which can cause water dispersion, channelling and other extraction issues.

 To the best of our knowledge, only Shades of Coffee offer the brass version of this Classic Pro stainless steel dispersion plate.